liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/14-building-mobile-sdks.markdown

     ./gradlew createModule -P=all

-The wizard should look similar to this screenshot Note that default values are in square brackets with blue text:
+The wizard should look similar to this screenshot.
+Note that default values are in square brackets with blue text:

 ![Figure 1: The Mobile SDK Builder's wizard lets you specify property values for building your module.](../../images/mobile-sdk-create-module.png)